-- Students can demonstrate specialized knowledge in one or more disciplines of biology.
+- Demonstrate specialized knowledge in one or more disciplines of biology.

-- Students are aware of and/or capable of using new and existing methods and technologies.
+- Be aware of and/or capable of using new and existing methods and technologies.

-- Students can demonstrate facility in applying the methods of scientific inquiry, including observation, hypothesis testing, data collection and analysis.
+- Demonstrate facility in applying the methods of scientific inquiry, including observation, hypothesis testing, data collection and analysis.

-- Students can demonstrate professional-level oral and written communication skills within a discipline of biology.
+- Demonstrate professional-level oral and written communication skills within a discipline of biology.